 They boast VTOL technology and are adaptable to space, deep-sea and even standard flight modes.
 They are stored in the third floor of the Avengers mansion.

 Used primarily by the Avengers.

-In Avengers: Disassembled, Scarlet Witch's reality altering powers caused it to explode.
+In Avengers: Disassembled, Scarlet Witch's reality altering powers caused it to explode while the Vision was inside.
 However, when the Avengers Reassembled six months later, Tony Stark ( Iron Man) had a new Quinjet brought in (or perhaps it was another of the old Quinjets).
 After Civil War, several Quinjets were made, which turned out to be a good thing, since Ares crashed it during a fight with Doombots.
 When he did so, it was revealed that a Quinjet cost over 250 million dollars.

 In Other Media

 Various Quinjets are used in the series, developed by Stark Industries.
 The Quinjets are shown to be capable of space travel in several episodes.

 Iron Man: Armored Adventures (2009)